 Starting up a blog or a website with a portfolio only costs a handful of dollars and a few hours of commitment per week.

-Your blog might not be that good, or your website might fail miserably, but in the long run though, it pays off and puts you ahead of the chasing pack.
+Your blog might not be that good, or your website might fail miserably, but in the long run, it pays off and puts you ahead of the chasing pack.
 Why?
-It shows initiative, commitment to building something from the ground up, and more importantly, the desire to market yourself, your idea and beliefs.
+It shows initiative, commitment to building something from the ground up, and, more importantly, the desire to market yourself, your idea, and your beliefs.

 Leave an online trail.

-If you are looking to get into the online digital world, you have to leave a paper trail of your online exploits.
+If you want to get into the online digital world, you must leave a paper trail of your online exploits.
 Get a Twitter handle and post about your work and your passions.
-Get two Facebook profiles – one for your work, one for your personal life.
+Get two Facebook profiles – one for your work and one for your personal life.
 Update and get your LinkedIn profile loaded with the experienced needed.
-Show employers that you understand you know how to use these platforms, and other online media.
-Show them that if you are given a job in the online world, you already know the basics.
+Show employers that you understand you know how to use these platforms and other online media.
+Show them that if you are given a job in the online world, they already know the basics.

 Avoid Stupidity Online

-Above we mentioned “online exploits”, and we mean that in a professional and proper sense.
+Above, we mentioned “online exploits,” and we mean that in a professional and proper sense.
 Having a drunk photo as your Facebook profile picture is not going to help your cause.
-Employers are going to search you up on Google to see who they are dealing with and we’ve all read and heard stories of people getting sacked for stupid online posts.
+Employers are going to search you on Google to see who they are dealing with, and we’ve all read and heard stories of people getting sacked for stupid online posts.
 Be wary of what you put online.

 LinkedIn Profiles are the new resume.

 Most employers will ask for an emailed copy of your resume when you’re applying for a job and will search for your LinkedIn profile.
-There have been times when the two aren’t aligned and are completed different.
+There have been times when the two aren’t aligned or entirely different.
 This will damage your reputation because your employer won’t know what’s true.
-Ensure that your resume matches your LinkedIn “resume”.
+Ensure that your resume matches your LinkedIn “resume.”

 Engage Yourself with the companies.

-Retweets, comments on Facebook or blogs, re-pins and so forth.
-Make sure your employers know that you are interested in their company and in the industry.
+Retweets, comments on Facebook or blogs, re-pins, and so forth.
+Ensure your employers know you are interested in their company and the industry.
 It is all about networking, and employers want to see that you are keen to learn more and want to join the industry.

 Do you know what SEO means?
 Or PPC?
 Do you know which social media platform is better for one business than another?
-Which Web 2.0 features are best for certain projects?
-The online world is filled with vital information, and it’s important that you’re always reading.
+Which Web 2.0 features are best for specific projects?
+The online world is filled with vital information, and you must be always reading.
 Read blogs, read articles, read magazines about the online world, everything from SEO to blogging.
 The more you know, the better it is for you when you go for that interview.
-Employers want to see that you have knowledge about the field.
+Employers want to see that you know the field.
 Read and learn.